agential-ai/agential/README.md

 ------------

     ├── agential                           <- Source code for this project.
     │   ├── cog
     │   │   ├── agent                      <- Model/agent-related modules.
-    │   │   │     ├── strategies
+    │   │   │     ├── strategies           <- Strategies encapsulate agent logic for each benchmark/benchmark type.
     │   │   │     │       ├── base.py
     │   │   │     │       ├── qa.py
     │   │   │     │       ├── math.py
     │   │   │     │       └── code.py
     │   │   │     │
-    │   │   │     ├── agent.py
+    │   │   │     ├── agent.py             <- Agent class responsible for selecting the correct strategy, prompts/few-shots, and generating responses.
-    │   │   │     ├── functional.py
+    │   │   │     ├── functional.py        <- Functional methods for agent.
+The lowest level of abstraction.
-    │   │   │     ├── output.py
+    │   │   │     ├── output.py            <- Output class responsible for formatting the response from the agents.
-    │   │   │     ├── prompts.py
+    │   │   │     ├── prompts.py           <- Prompt templates.
-    │   │   │     └── <modules>.py
+    │   │   │     └── <modules>.py         <- Any additional modules you may have for the strategies.
+Agnostic to benchmarks/benchmark-types.
     │   │
     │   ├── eval                           <- Evaluation-related modules.
     │   │
     │   ├── llm                            <- LLM class.
     │   │
     │   └── utils                          <- Utility methods.
     │
     ├── docs                               <- An mkdocs project.
     │
-    │
     ├── notebooks                          <- Jupyter notebooks.
 Naming convention is a number │                                         (for ordering), the creator's initials, and a short `-` delimited │ description, e.g. `1.0-jqp-initial-data-exploration`.
-    │
     │
     ├── references                         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports                            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures                        <- Generated graphics and figures to be used in reporting.
     │
     └── tests                              <- Tests.

 ---------